jalizadeh/Spring-MVC-for-Java-Developers/README.md

 	- I set a random ID generated for each project
 - [8] Working with Flexible Handler Arguments
 	- Instead of using `HttpServletRequest request` as [Method Argument](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-methods), `@RequestParam("name") String name` is provided to be easier to get the parameter & cast the type without any other code.
+- [9] Binding Request Data
+	- And now, instead of those mentioned above, by using `@ModelAttribute Project project` as a method's argument, the paramateres' names will match with the names of the parameters in the java object.
+ALL IN ONE 😍